-Join Richard Harrington for an in-depth discussion in this video Creative looks with in-camera filters, part of Up and Running with Micro Four-Thirds Cameras.
+Join Richard Harrington for an in-depth discussion in this video Creative looks with in-camera filters, part of Learning to Shoot with Micro Four-Thirds Cameras.

 One thing, Scott, I find most interesting about these cameras is how much thought went into the scene files.
 And some of the art filters.
 And while a lot of them are a matter of personal taste.
 Not everybody likes the Instagram look or the high-con look.
 There are a lot of choices, aren't there? >> There are and if you come from a compact or point and shoot camera, you're probably very used to having these.
 This is another step up feature that Olympus and Panasonic both use help integrate people's transition from the point and shoot compact cameras into these more sophisticated Mirrorless cameras.